akmeevd/hogwardts/README.md

 # *hogwarts greetings*
 hogwarts - is educational project created as coursework

-by using this app we can enroll Harry Potter to Slytherin and expel Draco Malfoy from Hogwarts because of he bad boy
+by using this app we can enroll Harry Potter to Slytherin and expel Draco Malfoy from Hogwarts because he is bad

 ## *hogwarts gives posibility for CRUD-operations with models:*
 * student